SDGforskning/sdg-strings/SDG10_query_action_WoS.md

   )
 NEAR
-  ("representat*" OR "voice*" OR "vote*" OR "voting" OR "decision-making" OR "decision making" OR "decision-making power*" OR "decision making power*" OR "participat*" )
+  ("representat*" OR "voice*" OR "vote*" OR "voting" OR "decision-making" OR "decision making" OR "participate" OR "participation" OR "participating" )
 NEAR
   ("least developed countr*" OR "least developed nation$" OR "developing countr*" OR "developing nation$" OR